Indicators and subfield codes

 3 - Superintendent of Documents classification

 Value 3 indicates that the item is shelved by a U.S. Superintendent of Documents classification number.
 Use ‡h to indicate this number.
-The source of this number is the U.S. Government Printing Office's Superintendent of Documents Classification System.
+The source of this number is the U.S. Government Publishing Office's Superintendent of Documents Classification System.

 4 - Shelving control number